milenaaragao/Java-course/learning-java/README.md

 ## Section 08 – Advanced Object-Oriented Programming (OOP) in Java

 ### Topics Covered

-In this section, I practiced core Object-Oriented Programming (OOP) concepts in Java, including:

 - Class creation and encapsulation
 - Constructors and constructor overloading